Thank you

 Kathleen is the immediate past chair of the North Carolina Bar Association's Elder & Special Needs Law Section and serves on the elder law specialty committee for the North Carolina State Bar.

-Kathleen received her B.A. from the University of North Carolina at Chapel Hill and her J.D. from Wake Forest University School of Law.
+Kathleen earned her B.A. in Political Science and German from the University of North Carolina at Chapel Hill and J.D. from Wake Forest University School of Law.

 Click here for more information about Kathleen.